Updated on 6/06/2026

 1. How did Gandhiji win the battle of Champaran?

 Ans.
-‘Indigo’ written by Louis Fisher presented how Gandhiji fought for the poor peasant of Champaran.
+‘Indigo’ written by Louis Fisher presented how Gandhiji fought for the poor peasants of Champaran.
 The poor peasants had to grow Indigo on 15 percent of their land and surrender it as rent to the landlord.
 In 1916, a poor peasant named Rajkumar Shukla met Gandhiji at Calcutta.
 He urged Gandhiji to help the poor peasants of Champaran.
 They both went to Rajendra Prasad’s house.
-Gandhiji went Muzzafarpur and collect more information about the condition of peasants.
-The British planters demanded compensation instead not planting of Indigo because Germany had developed synthetic Indigo.
+Gandhiji went to Muzzafarpur and collected more information about the condition of peasants.
+The British planters demanded compensation instead of planting Indigo because Germany had developed synthetic Indigo.
 But the peasants refused to give.
 At last, Gandhiji fought and got justice for them.
 He filled them with courage and self-reliance.
 Along with this, Gandhiji worked on the social level also.
-He arranged of education, health and hygiene for the peasants.
+He arranged education, health and hygiene for the peasants.
 Thus he won the battle of Champaran.

 Spellings